voelzmo/codex/vault.md

 Vault provides an active/passive [high availability(HA)][ha] service using shared storage across the nodes.
 Vault recommends using Consul to provide its HA capability.

 The passive nodes will forward all requests to the active node.
-This means Vault ports (default 8200) need to be open across availability zones.
+This means Vault ports need to be open via TCP.
 The default Vault port is 8200.

 >It is important to note that only **unsealed** servers act as a standby.
 If a server is still in the sealed state, then it cannot act as a standby as it would be unable to serve any requests should the active server fail.